boschloo/ConnectFour/README.md

 The directory ILASP contains the files used with ILASP to learn the rule of Connect Four.

+The directory game containts a web app to be used as a tool for playing Connect Four and generating test scenarios.

-A README.md file in each directory explains the scenarios tested and learned.
+A README.md file in each directory gives more context.